Do you need to lodge a tax return?

 Most people need to lodge a tax return, but there are some exceptions.
-The quickest and easiest ways to find out if you need to lodge a return is to use the online tool on the Australian Taxation Office website.
+The quickest and easiest way to find out if you need to lodge a return is to use the online tool on the Australian Taxation Office (ATO) website.

 If you don't need to lodge

-If you or your partner don't need to lodge a tax return, you need to tell us and confirm your income for the year.
-The quickest and easiest way to do this is using your Centrelink online account through myGov, the Express Plus Centrelink mobile app or your One Time Access Code.
-You will get a One Time Access Code if we send you a letter, SMS or email reminding you to lodge your tax return.
+If neither you nor your partner needs to lodge a tax return, you need to tell us and confirm your income for the year.
+The quickest and easiest way to do this is using your Centrelink online account through myGov, the Express Plus Centrelink mobile app or the One Time Access Code we may have sent you.

-In some situations, we won't be able to accept your advice that you or your partner don't need to lodge a tax return.
-This will happen where circumstances indicate you do need to lodge, for example where you or your partner:
+In some situations, we won't be able to accept your advice that neither you nor your partner needs to lodge a tax return; for example, where you or your partner:

-- had taxable income above the tax free threshold
+- had a taxable income above the tax free threshold

-- were entitled to receive, or had to pay child support
+- was entitled to receive, or had to pay child support

 - had an interest in a business or were self-employed

 - had tax withheld from your payment or income, or